bvbohnen/X3_Customizer/Documentation.md

         - List of integers, any existing variants to be ignored for analysis and variant generation.
 Default list includes 8, XRM Mk.1 ships.
       * variant_indices_to_reset_on_base_ships:
         - List of integers, any variant types which will be set to 0 when that variant is used as a base ship.
 Eg. a Hyperion Vanguard (variation 16) may be switched to a base Hyperion, from which vanguard and other variants are made.
 Default list includes 16 (redundant vanguard) and 19 (redundant hauler).
+      * shield_conversion_ratios:
+        - Dict of floats, keyed by ship attribute strings.
+When shielding cannot be adjusted accurately due to the X3 shielding system, this gives the rate at which shield adjustment error is converted to other ship attributes.
+Eg. if a ship is supposed to receive a 5% shield boost that cannot be given, and this dict has en entry with {'shield_power':1}, then an extra 5% boost will be given to the shield power generator instead.
+By default, shield error will convert using {'shield_power': 1, 'weapon_energy': 1, 'weapon_recharge_factor': 1}.
+Possible entries include: ['yaw','pitch','roll','speed','acceleration', 'shield_power','weapon_energy','weapon_recharge_factor','cargo', 'hull_strength','angular_acceleration','price'].
+Price should generally have a negative multiplier.
       * add_mining_equipment:
         - Bool, if True mining equipment will be added to Miner variants.
 Default True.
       * prepatch_ship_variant_inconsistencies: